Cathydera/Prosper-Loan-Data-Analysis/README.md

 > The second factor considered was loan status (Current, completed, chargedoff, defaulted and past due date).
 It was deduced that 44.9% of the loan (51170 loans) are still running as at the time of analysis.

 > Another important variable is the **"employment status"**.
-From this it can be deduced in which employment the borrower is, how high the monthly loan installment is and whether the borrower can repay the loan installment
+From this it can be deduced in which employment the borrower is, how high the monthly loan installment is and whether the borrower can repay the loan installment.
+> There were some questions popping out that might need some clarification in future.
+- What is the difference between Employed and Full-time/Part Time?
+- There are so many 'others' occupation.
+This posseses a limitation to exployed further based on the hightest statics.
+-  One abnomarly was having stastics of Retired but still has Occupation as 'Others" ?

 ## Key Insights for Presentation
 > The focus on the presentation will be for retired people and their distributions across the rating, borrowers rate and loan instalment.